ablox/ablox/README.md

 1. Clone the repository

-2. From prompt run>  go get github.com/urfave/cli
+2. Run from prompt> go get github.com/urfave/cli

-3. go run server/server.go hostname port
+3. Run from prompt> go run server/server.go hostname port
   * hostname - the hostname or IP address you want to listen on.
 Hostname can be localhost if you only want it available locally
   * port - The port you want to listen on.